-There are two intertwined plots in Deception Cove: the need to find the missing crystals that are wreaking havoc on Rainshadow Island’s mysterious Preserve, and the thugs and stalkers someone keeps sending after Alice.
+There are two intertwined plots in Deception Cove: the need to find a pair of missing crystals that are wreaking havoc on Rainshadow Island’s mysterious Preserve, and the thugs and stalkers someone keeps sending after Alice.
 As usual, Castle (aka Jayne Ann Krentz) blends paranormal futuristic fantasy, thrills, sizzling passion, and humor in more-or-less equal measure.
 After a bad first marriage, Alice is predictably cautious about getting involved with Drake, but an MC (Marriage of Convenience, a “trial marriage” on Harmony) appears to be the best way to keep her safe from her stalker while she and Drake track down the crystals.
 I enjoyed the relationship between them, as they find themselves having to trust each other in order to stay alive.

-My only quibbles with Deception Cove are that it’s a little harder to follow and a little less believable than most of the previous books set in this world (insofar as any of them are believable — which is, of course, half the fun.)
-The plot seemed a hair less well thought-out and tightly executed as I generally expect from Castle/Krentz, but it was still an exciting and throroughly escapist read.
+My only quibble with Deception Cove are that it’s a little harder to follow and a little less believable than most of the previous books set in this world (insofar as any of them are believable — which is, of course, half the fun.)
+The plot seemed a hair less well thought-out and tightly executed as I generally expect from Castle/Krentz, but it was still an exciting and thoroughly escapist read.

 Deception Cove is not a good starting place if you’re unfamiliar with Castle’s Harmony/Ghost Hunter novels.
 At the very least, start with Canyons of Night, the first Rainshadow book, starring Charlotte and Slade.
 Better yet, go right back to the beginning and read After Dark, the first in the Ghost Hunters series.

 *Goodreads counts this as Rainshadow #2, with Canyons of Night as Rainshadow #0.